metamn/react/content/blog/on-design-sytems/index.md

 In [Building (and Re-Building) the Airbnb Design System](https://www.slideshare.net/MajaWichrowska/building-and-rebuilding-the-airbnb-design-system) an old pattern, [BEM](http://getbem.com/introduction/) emerges as solution for scalability.

-Keeping a simple base and following basic rules for extensions scales up and reduces the complexity of the code.
+Keeping a simple base and following simple rules for extensions scales up the source code and reduces its complexity.

+### Technology

+In contrast to theory, technology is well defined on the design systems scene.

+The majority goes with **Typescript** and **CSS-in-JS**.
+All solutions are packaged and published to NPM.
+Half of them via a **monorepo**.

+Testing isn't fully satisfactory.
+The majority does **unit testing** using **ts-jest** and **React Testing Library** with questionable coverage.

+In many cases **Storybook** is used to complement missing unit tests and to mock integration tests with visual tests.

+Storybook is used extensively for documentation.
+Only [Bold](https://bold.bridge.ufsc.br/en/) managed to come up with a good looking Storybook for their API docs.
+The rest uses Storybook to complement their documentation suite which results in scattered user experience.

+The big players, again, managed to come up with an **in-house, integrated documentation** tool reaching excellence.